apigee/apijam/README.md

 8. Consume APIs
 9. API Analytics - Custom Reports

-NOTE : You can start with the first lab [1.
+You can start with the first lab [1.
 API Design - Create a Reverse Proxy with OpenAPI specification](https://github.com/apigee/devjam3/tree/master/Labs/Core/Lab%201%20API%20Design%20-%20Create%20a%20Reverse%20Proxy%20with%20OpenAPI%20specification)

 ### [Appendix Labs](./Labs/Appendix)
 * API Development - Create a RESTful API from a SOAP service